phanumat/Documentation/device-type-developers-guide/device-integration.rst

 Device Certification Overview
 =============================

-Because we offer an open platform, a wide range of devices can be certified to work with SmartThings.
+Because we offer an open platform, a wide range of devices can be certified to work with PEA HiVE.
 Currently, anybody can submit a device for certification at no cost.
-Certifying your device will provide a great experience for users, meaning that your device works seamlessly with the rest of the SmartThings platform.
+Certifying your device will provide a great experience for users, meaning that your device works seamlessly with the rest of the PEA HiVE platform.

-Examples of devices already certified to work with SmartThings can be viewed `here <https://www.smartthings.com/works-with-smartthings/>`_.
+Examples of devices already certified to work with PEA HiVE can be viewed `here <https://www.PEA HiVE.com/works-with-PEA HiVE/>`_.

 .. image:: ../img/device-types/device-cert-overview.png
     :align: right